10 Things to Know About Shelties

 Their working dog history on the Shetland Islands means Shelties were selectively bred for certain traits.
 These include attentiveness, intelligence, keen eyes and barking which all make a very driven alarm dog.

 These traits live on today in pet Shelties.
-They're compelled to protect their homes from potential dangers; including unfamiliar house guests, neighbors' dogs, prowling cats and, of course, the mailman.
+They're compelled to protect their homes from potential dangers; including unfamiliar house guests, neighbor dogs, prowling cats and, of course, the mailman.

 To alleviate his need to alarm you for every speck of dust that floats past the window, try giving him alternative types of mental stimulation.